There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Australian Animals

 Crossing over the railway tracks, you’ll find yourself in the middle of the Australian animal section.
-Here you can find Koalas, more Kangaroo and Wallaby, including an Albino Wallaby.
+You can find Koalas, Kangaroo and Wallaby here, including an Albino Wallaby.

-There are plenty of Koalas to keep you entertained here.
-They have pit enclosures that make it easy to see them at eye level.
+There are plenty of koalas here to keep you entertained.
+They have pit enclosures that make seeing them at eye level easy.

 Asian Rainforest

-Maly, the Sun Bear, has a large enclosure to roam around.
-He is with Binturong, Red Pandas and Blackbutt.
+Maly, the Sun Bear, has a large enclosure where he can roam.
+He is with Binturong, Red Pandas, and Blackbutt.

 African Plains